ahmednafies/Fast_API_calculator/README.md

 ### Monitoring
-* For now I am just returning the time taken to excute the function, but the problem is we dont know if for example it is faster or slower than before because we are not storing this data anywhere.
+For now I am just returning the time taken to execute the function, but the problem is we don't know if for example it is faster or slower than before because we are not storing this data anywhere.

-I think is better to use APM (Application performance monitoring) with ELK (Elasticsearch, Logstash and Kibana)
-- There is a lot of docker images which contain ELK with APM server, however, I would need to write my own client though since clients only exist for Django and Flask.
+- I think is better to use APM (Application performance monitoring) with ELK (Elasticsearch, Logstash and Kibana) There is a lot of docker images which contain ELK with APM server, however, I would need to write my own client though since clients only exist for Django and Flask.

-_ I am not sure if I can make it pre configured, so that when someone would clone my repo, he does not need to configure APM himself.
+- I am not sure if I can make it pre configured, so that when someone would clone my repo, he does not need to configure APM himself.

 - It felt as if ELK and APM is a bit to much for just monitoring this app (it is like trying to hammer a nail with a bazooka)

 - Maybe it would be easier to just use InfluxDB (time series database) with Grafana to display results.